-Tickets for the Sagrada Familia in Barcelona are cheapest and best bought online as timeslot admissions, or as part of fast track entry guided tours.
+Tickets for the Sagrada Familia in Barcelona are the cheapest and best bought online as skip-the-line timeslot admissions or as part of fast-track-entry guided tours.

-Gaudi’s Sagrada Familia church is one of the top sights to see in Barcelona and one of the most-popular attractions in Spain.
-Admission to the Sagrada Famlia is only on specific timeslot tickets and these are cheapest and best bought online in advance.
+Gaudi’s Sagrada Familia church is one of the top sights to see in Barcelona and one of the most popular attractions in Spain.
+Admission to the Sagrada Familia is only on specific timeslot tickets and these are cheapest and best bought online in advance.
 Tickets for the Sagrada Familia sell out most days making queuing at the church often futile.
 Buy tickets online at least two days in advance and much earlier during busy periods.
-Guided tours and combination tickets with further Barcelona sights are good savings options and may give easier admission to the Sagrada Familia at very busy times.
+Guided tours and combination tickets with further Barcelona sights, including many Barcelona city cards and passes, are good savings options and may give easier admission to the Sagrada Familia at very busy times.

 How to Buy Online Skip-the-Line Tickets for Sagrada Familia

-Buying advance reservation skip-the-line time-slot admission tickets online for the Sagrada Familia church in Barcelona is almost essential and the cheapest way to gain admission to the famous Gaudi-designed church.
+Buying advance reservation skip-the-line time-slot admission tickets online for the Sagrada Familia church in Barcelona is essential and the cheapest way to gain admission to the famous Gaudi-designed church.
+Tickets often sell out and the high season in Barcelona is increasingly long making it sensible to buy tickets as early as possible.

-All admissions to the Sagrada Familia are only per specific timeslots, whether as individual traveler or part of a tour group.
+All admissions to the Sagrada Familia are only per specific timeslots, whether as individual travelers or as part of a tour group.

 During the high season, and even much of the lower season, tickets for Sagrada Familia sell out every day and no amount of queuing will ensure admission without timeslot tickets.

-Ticket options for the Sagrada Familia include time-slot admissions only, time-slot admission with audio guide, time-slot admission with official guided tour, time-slot admission with audio guide and tower access, fast-track admission for guided tours and fast-track admission for guided tours that include further activities.
+Ticket options for the Sagrada Familia include time-slot admissions only (with free audio guide app on own mobile), time-slot admission with an official guided tour, time-slot admission with an audio guide and tower access, fast-track admission for guided tours, and fast-track admission for guided tours that include further activities.

 The cheapest tickets for the Sagrada Familia are directly from the official website but skip-the-line tickets are also available from many resellers including Tiqets and GetYourGuide.
-The most basic ticket is just for timeslot admission but it is possible to add an audio-guide, an official guided tour or tower access.
+Note that tickets may still be available from resellers when the official site is sold out and cancelation conditions are usually more generous.
+The most basic ticket is just for timeslot admission and tower access is extra.

-Tips on Visiting the Sagrada Familia in Barcelona
+Tips on Tickets Visiting the Sagrada Familia in Barcelona

 Opening Hours and Visiting Times for the Sagrada Familia

-The Sagrada Familia opens daily at 9 am, which is also the best time to visit.
+The Sagrada Familia opens daily at 9 a.m.
+(Sundays only at 10:30), which is also the best time to visit.
 It closes at 18:00 from November to February, 19:00 in March and October, and 20:00 from April to September.

-Last admissions are 30 minutes before closing but a rushed visit takes at least an hour but it is easy to spend much longer here – two to three hours are common.
+The last admissions are 30 minutes before closing for a very rushed visit.
+The standard tours are around an hour but many visitors spend much longer here – two to three hours are common.
 Add at least half an hour when visiting a tower.

 Tickets for the Sagrada Familia in Barcelona